-- The Heroine’s Journey (learn about what that means to me from my non-fiction book/seminar or upcoming book on the subject… but basically I’ll take Captain Marvel over Wonder Woman for 100 please, Alex)
+- The Heroine’s Journey (learn about what that means to me from my non-fiction book/seminar… but basically I’ll take Captain Marvel over Wonder Woman)

-- Lots of snappy dialogue (e.g. Tanya Huff’s Valor series)
+- Lots of snappy dialogue and short sharp sentence structure (e.g. Tanya Huff’s Valor series)

 - Stand alones in a shared world (e.g. By the Sword by Mercedes Lackey)

 - Novella length (e.g. Courting Magic by Stephanie Burgis)